BrendonKoz/msra_gui/README.md

 As stated, this script was created in the AutoIT scripting language.
 To compile, one must use the AutoIT compiler which is freely downloaded from: http://autoitscript.com/

+The current version of the script has the domain name you wish to connect to hardcoded in to the script.
+This may change in future versions.